bojanpopic/developer.joomlatools.com/extensions/logman/integrations/joomla.md

     }
 ```

 We have just changed the way the plugin initializes itself.
-By specifying resources in the config object we are telling the plugin which resources are we interested on.
-In this case we have told the plugin to listen for newsfeed events.
+By specifying resources in the config object we are telling the plugin which resources we are interested on.
+We are basically specifying the context we are interested on.

-Right now, and with a few lines of code, the onContentAfterSave and onContentAfterDelete events are going to log activities every single time a newsfeed is saved or deleted.
+When a newsfeed is saved or deleted, the `onContentAfterSave` or `onContentAfterDelete` events are triggered respectively.
+By specifying newsfeed as a plugin resource in the config object, the plugin will proceed to log save and delete activities when these events get triggered over newsfeed resources.

 Easy right?.
 There is still one small catch.
 Let us talk about data.
 When an event is triggered, handlers are very often provided with a reference to the data on which the action or the event took place.
 In this case the handler is given a newsfeed object.
-For logging activities we need to tell the plugin how to use this data in order to pass this information to LOGman.

 Out of the box, the plugin will guess two pieces of information that it needs to log activities: the resource `id` and its `name`.
 The plugin assumes that the resource `id` and `name` correspond to the `id` and `title` properties in the passed data object, i.e. `$newsfeed->id` and ``$newsfeed->title` respectively.
 If this is the case, then all will work out of the box.
 Otherwise a bit more work will be needed to tell the plugin how to get this information.